fazo96/telecommander/README.md

 - Parsable output mode
 - More cool stuff!

-A lot of features depend on [telegram.link](http://telegram.link)'s still incomplete implementation sadly, but it'll come around eventually.
+Most of features depend on [telegram.link](http://telegram.link)'s still alpha-quality implementation sadly, but it'll come around eventually.

+### Installing

+This section shows how to install Telecommander.
+It will be populated when __0.1__ is done!

 ### Hacking